AKRGames/AlterTrack-archive/archive/tweets/EverySingleAlterTrackTweetEver.md

 OG Ayana is awesome<br>
 But ours... (she isn't bad in this AU, but her fate was... bad...)

+bro really dropping some lore in the reply...

 -> [link to reply](https://twitter.com/FNFAlterTrack/status/1474600985737707526) <-
 ___
 ### December 26th (1 thread <sub>from @FNFAlterTrack</sub>)